 Business Continuity Management.
 The Audit Committee oversees the Company's business continuity management program, consisting of both crisis management and disaster recovery activities.
-The Company's crisis management efforts include identification of the roles, responsibilities, actions and events to occur during the first 24-hour period following the occurrence of a crisis; our disaster recovery efforts cover the activities to occur following that initial 24-hour period to ensure our technology, systems, people, company locations and business operations are active or are successfully reactivated as necessary.
+The Company's crisis management efforts include identification of the roles, responsibilities, actions and events to occur during the first 24-hour period following the occurrence of a crisis; our disaster recovery efforts cover the activities to occur following that initial 24hour period to ensure our technology, systems, people, company locations and business operations are active or are successfully reactivated as necessary.
 Business continuity management strategies and capabilities are tested and monitored through periodic meetings of a cross-functional team of Company management.
-In addition, members of senior management participate in periodic crisis management program.
+In addition, members of senior management participate in periodic crisis management exercises with third-party experts on crisis management best practices to apply their learnings to the Company's business continuity management program.
 Members of senior management are continually engaged to ensure appropriate oversight of business continuity risk management, including the following: (i) periodic review of status reports by the Company's Strategic Risk Committee ("SRC"); (ii) periodic updates to our business continuity management strategy and practices, which are reviewed and approved by the SRC and our CEO; and (iii) periodic review of business continuity management status and practices by the Audit Committee.